hfactor/hiran.in/_notes/20 Logs/06 Coffee/Simple Moka.md

 subtopic: Recipe
 internal-tag: "[[Coffee]]"
 ---
 Moka is a great tool to make rich, concentrated brew, especially if you like cloudy texture.
 It's easy, and by following very basic steps, it guarantee a good coffee.
 I prefer medium-dark or dark coffee for this method.

-- Coffee : 20gm
+- Coffee : 12.5gm
 - Grind : Fine
-- Water : 140ml
+- Water : 140ml (mine is Bialetti Moka, 3-Cups )
 - Brewing Time: 2:30
 - Target Coffee : 100ml+

 ## Steps

--  Clean and dry moka pot parts
+-  Clean and dry Moka pot parts
 -  **Fill the bottom part with hot water to valve**
 -  Add grounds to basket (level it, don't tamp)
 -  Clean rim, assemble pot